Using an iPad Pro for Travel Photography Management

 December 7, 2019

 For some time now I’ve been seriously thinking about the iPad Pro for my travel needs and leaving my laptop at home.
-When it comes to travelling as an avid landscape photographer, one of the hardest things to do is ensure you have enough space for all of your equipment.
+When it comes to travelling as an avid landscape photographer, one of the hardest things to do is ensure you have enough space for all of your equipment, but only take items that are necessary.
 Whether you’re carrying all of your lenses or you’ve packed your tripod and filters, you need to be sure you’re making the most out of the luggage allowances that you do have.
 Not to mention your back if you will be doing lots of walking and carrying around your gear when travelling.

 But without a laptop, how will you store and edit your photos?